JimVargas5/LC101-HTML-Me-Something/README.md

-# This projecct is how I learned HTML and CSS
+# This project is how I learned HTML and CSS